foglamp/foglamp-filter-rate/README.rst

 The plugin uses the C++ Mathematical Expression Toolkit Library by Arash Partow and is used under the MIT licence granted on that toolkit.

+Note this plugin is designed to work with streams with a single asset in the stream, there is no mechanism in the expression syntax to support multiple asset names.

 Example Configuration
 ---------------------